Skip to main content

 What Is the Role of Post Marketing Surveillance?

 Phase 4 clinical trials, also known as post-marketing surveillance, begin after a peptide has received regulatory approval and is available to the public.
-The purpose of this phase is to monitor the and effectiveness of the therapeutic in a broad, diverse population under real-world conditions.
+The purpose of this phase is to monitor the long-term safety and effectiveness of the therapeutic in a broad, diverse population under real-world conditions.

 Unlike the controlled environments of pre-approval trials, Phase 4 studies can reveal rare side effects, chronic issues, or drug interactions that were not statistically apparent in smaller study populations.
 This ongoing data collection is a crucial component of modern pharmacovigilance, ensuring that the therapeutic’s risk-benefit profile is continuously evaluated throughout its lifecycle.
 The findings from these studies can lead to updates in the drug’s labeling, revised usage recommendations, or, in rare cases, withdrawal from the market.